-Exact tasks vary according to the specialisation.
-However, common activities for most photographers include:
+Exact tasks vary according to the specialism you choose, but common activities for most photographers include:

-- working in different locations and in different circumstances to get the right image;
+- working in different locations and circumstances to get the right image

 - self-marketing by, for example, producing business cards, postcards and promotional materials and creating and maintaining a website.

 Many graduates start out as a photographer's assistant, spending a great deal of time on routine administration and helping out around the studio.

 As with other creative professions, salaries vary enormously.
 Many photographers work freelance so their earnings are linked to what they are able to charge and how much work they can secure.
 For this reason, income is likely to vary from year to year.